Most leaseholders must pay an annual ground rent to the freeholder.

 - get possession of the property – this is called forfeiture action

-The freeholder can only start forfeiture action if you:
+The freeholder can only start forfeiture action for not paying ground rent if you:

 - have been in arrears for three years or more